Stay safe and check the latest government advice at Coronavirus Victoria.

-Down a dark alley, up a stairwell or an unmarked door – Melbourne's bar scene rewards the intrepid.
-From street art-covered laneways, secret rooftops to the newest arrivals, we're rounded up the best watering holes to visit in the city.
+Down a dark alley, up a stairwell or behind an unmarked door – Melbourne's bar scene rewards the intrepid.
+Here's how to find all the best hidden bars in Melbourne.

 Curious

-Just opened in Melbourne's 1.24 billion dollar Collins Arch Building is the city's first ever W Hotel.
+Melbourne's 1.24 billion dollar Collins Arch Building is home to the city's first ever W Hotel.
 After you've checked out the top floor pool and cocktail bar, head all the way downstairs to Curious.
 Wander past walls of ticking clocks and emerge in a neon-lit, cocoon-esque cocktail wonderland.
 You don't even have to be a guest to visit.

 Trinket